Rita Ora Shows As Much Skin As Possible On Maldives Holiday

 According to The Sun, Towie star Vas J Morgan posted the photo – taken back in 2015 – on his Instagram account and wrote the caption, “Show me your friends and I’ll tell you your future.”

 During her holiday, the former America’s Next Top Model host has been snorkeling, swimming with dolphins, and playing tennis in the hot island.
 Before Ora flew down to the Indian Ocean, she was seen having an alcohol-fueled night out with her sister Elena.
 The pair were seen partying at various clubs in Kensington, according to The Sun.
-Ora’s latest party pics came after it was announced that Tyra Banks will be replacing her on America’s Next Top Model after just one season.
+Ora’s latest party pics came after it was announced that Tyra Banks would be replacing her on America’s Next Top Model after just one season.

 The singer is now focused on her music career.
 Rita is getting ready to drop a new single this month, reports Idolator.
 She has been working hard on the follow-up to her 2012 debut, Ora.